 - Nutritive – Nutritive herbs nourish and relax the body by providing high amounts of nutrients and vitamins.

 - Safe Liver Tonic – Supports the removal of toxins from the blood via the kidney.

 - Digestive Aid – Increases bile production in the liver to stimulate digestion.

-How to Incorporate Dandelion into your Raw Meals: Make an Infusion!
+How to Incorporate Dandelion into Raw Meals?
+Make an Infusion!

 - Bring about a cup of water to a boil.

-- Add 2 teaspoons of dried plant material to 1 cup water or add 2 tablespoons of fresh leaves to 1 cup water.
+- Add 2 teaspoons of dried plant material to 1 cup of water or 2 tablespoons of fresh leaves to 1 cup of water.